11609/Angry-notifier/README.md

 Use one Trello Card per task for best results!

 App will remind you about the tasks you have noted on Trello.
 IMPORTANT & URGENT has the highest priority.
-If it's empty, App will remind about the IMPORTANT ones, and so on.